JCVenterInstitute/VIGOR4/INSTALL.md

 VIGOR4 uses features, such as lambda expressions and the `Stream` API, that are only available in Java 8 or above.

-### Maven

-VIGOR4 uses Maven to build and package the program.
-Version 3.5 or later is recommended.

 ### Exonerate

 By default, VIGOR4 uses exonerate to generate its initial alignments.
 Exonerate is licensed under the GPL and is available from the European Bioinformatics Institute at [Exonerate](https://www.ebi.ac.uk/about/vertebrate-genomics/software/exonerate).
-VIGOR4 has been tested with exonerate version 2.2.0 and has known incompatibilities with version 2.4.0.
+VIGOR4 has been tested with the latest released exonerate version 2.2.0 and has known incompatibilities with the development version 2.4.0.

 ### Vigor Viral Database